wp-plugins/orbisius-cyberstore/readme.txt

 == Changelog ==

+= 2.1.3 =
+* Added an more hooks before and after the buy now form.

 = 2.1.2 =
 * Added an additional check before allowing log download e.g. user must be admin.